 For example, what if there is no will or trust left behind?
-What if your dad was a Marine Veteran and you want a full military burial in California?
+What if your dad was a Marine Veteran, and you want a full military burial in California?
 Who handles that?
 Most of all, what if you lost your only form of income, the breadwinner?
 Even sadder, there is no life insurance, and your house payment is due.

 Most people don’t even think about any of this until someone has passed away.
 Now, the stress is overwhelming.
 But you are also trying to heal, and every lawyer you have talked to is less than caring.
 They could care less about the funeral, the military heritage, nothing.
 All they want is MONEY!

-But one crucial element of personal injury lawyering is understanding that more human factors exist in a "personal" injury than the law of negligent torts.
+But one crucial element of personal injury lawyering is understanding that more human factors exist in a “personal” injury than the law of negligent torts.
 Caring goes hand in hand with healing your client as a lawyer.
 No one wants to be treated like cattle.
 So below, we will discuss grieving and wrongful death.
-I will give you one of several personal examples before I go into my extra-legal qualifications and personal experiences in matters of the heart.
+I will give you one of several personal examples before I go into my extra-legal qualifications and personal experiences in heart matters.
 In other words, I am an expert on the topic of grieving, and I will share with you what I know when it comes to the personal injury grieving process.

-What is a "Personal Injury," To The Survivor of a Murder or Death - Really?
+What is a “Personal Injury” To The Survivor of a Murder or Death – Really?

 A personal injury has two main areas of significance to most non-attorneys.